stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

   Most of this information reached the outside world through young Jan Martense, who from some kind of restlessness joined the colonial army when news of the Albany Convention reached Tempest Mountain.
-He was the first of Gerrit&rsquo;s descendants to see much of the world; and when he returned in 1760 after six years of campaigning, he was hated as an outsider by his father, uncles, and brothers, in spite of his dissimilar Martense eyes.
+He was the first of Gerrit's descendants to see much of the world; and when he returned in 1760 after six years of campaigning, he was hated as an outsider by his father, uncles, and brothers, in spite of his dissimilar Martense eyes.
 No longer could he share the peculiarities and prejudices of the Martenses, while the very mountain thunderstorms